pluots/stringmetrics/README.md

-This is a Rust library for approximate string matching that implements simple algorithms such has Hamming distance, Levenshtein distance, Jaccard similarity, and more.
+This is a Rust library for approximate string matching that implements simple algorithms such has Hamming distance, Levenshtein distance, Jaccard similarity, and more, as well as a competent spellchecker that handles Hunspell dictionaries.

-In addition to the basic levenshtein algorithm, it includes a weighted algorithm that allows specifying costs of insertions, deletions, and substitutions, as well as a maximum limit for optimization.

 Get the create info here:
 [https://crates.io/crates/stringmetrics](https://crates.io/crates/stringmetrics)